 A:Yes, UK directors must register for self-assessment and file personal tax returns.
 Any taxable income, for example shareholder dividends must be disclosed to HMRC.
 Penalties apply for late submissions and late payment.

-A:An annual return is a general information about the company's directors, shareholders, nature of business (SIC code) and registered office address.
+A:A confirmation statement is a general information about the company's directors, shareholders, nature of business (SIC code) and registered office address.
 It must be filed within 28 days of the anniversary of incorporation of the company.

 A:If you own a UK company, you must file accounts and Corporation Tax returns.
 Directors may also need to submit a self-assessment, depending on income sources.